nadavsuissa/ex1/Readme.md

 WGraph_DS-----------Java File/Class
 weighted_graph_algorithims--Java File/Interface
 WGraph_Algo---------Java File/Class
+WGTEST---------JavaFile/Class THIS IS MY TESTER TO TEST THE MAIN GRAPH FUNCTIONS LISTED BELOW
 ----------------------------
 A bit about Graphs and basic terminoligy(Our Project represents an weighted undirected graph).
 An undirected graph is graph, i.e., a set of objects (called vertices or nodes) that are connected together,